HADAS496/comics-and-Reaganomics-/index.md

  {% include figure.html
   class="left"
   width="60%"
   caption="The “Lavender Wheel” was an exhibit that psychiatry professor George Raines used to teach at Georgetown University during these years.
-He submitted it to the Congress during in the 1951 Hoey Comittee that was dedicated to the investigation of homosexualsin  government instiutions (Records of the U.S. Senate, RG 46)." image-path="scrollstory/images/for my project/lavender-wheel-l.jpg"
+He submitted it to the Congress during in the 1951 Hoey Comittee that sought to detect homosexuals (Records of the U.S. Senate, RG 46)." image-path="scrollstory/images/for my project/lavender-wheel-l.jpg"
   %}